 Navy Electricity and Electronics Training Series

 Module 8 - Introduction to Amplifiers

 Go to Table of Contents

 DISTRIBUTION STATEMENT A: Approved for public release; distribution

 Although the words "he," "him," and "his" are used

 DISTRIBUTION STATEMENT A: Approved for public release; distribution is

 By enrolling in this self-study course, you have demonstrated a desire to improve

 yourself and the Navy.
 Remember, however, this self-study course is only one part

 and your desire to succeed are also necessary to successfully round out a fully

 meaningful training program.

 COURSE OVERVIEW: To introduce the student to the subject Circuit Protection,

-Control, and Measurement who needs such a background in accomplishing daily work and/or in preparing for further study.
+Control, and Measurement who needs such a background in accomplishing daily work

-This self-study course is organized into subject matter areas, each
+THE COURSE: This self-study course is organized into subject matter areas, each

 with text and illustrations to help you understand the information.
 The subject

 matter reflects day-to-day requirements and experiences personnel in the rating

 (ECMs) and other senior personnel, technical references, instructions, etc., and

-THE QUESTIONS: The questions that appear in this course are designed to help you understand the material in the text.
+THE QUESTIONS: The questions that appear in this course are designed to help

-completing this course, you will improve your military and professional
+VALUE: In completing this course, you will improve your military and professional

 in rate examination.
 If you are studying and discover a reference in the text to

 another publication for further information, look it up.

 1998 Edition Prepared by